publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule8002.md

             (A) grants relief from an automatic stay under § 362, 922, 1201, or 1301 of the Code;

-            (B) the sale or lease of property or the use of cash collateral under § 363 of the Code;
+            (B) authorizes the sale or lease of property or the use of cash collateral under § 363 of the Code;

             (C) authorizes the obtaining of credit under § 364 of the Code;